DIY Faux Metal Number Tags

 3. Each tag will be truly unique, some will have paint on their sides too.

-DIY Faux Enamel Number Tags – completing the image transfer
+DIY Faux Metal Number Tags – completing the image transfer

 - To complete the image transfer, we need to add some water on top of the image first.
 This will start breaking the fiber in the paper and will ease its removal.